Retweets lookup: Standard v1.1 compared to Twitter API v2

 - Request limitations

 Users per request limits

-For both v1.1 and v2 GET endpoints the max number of users that will be returned by the Retweets lookup endpoint is 100 users.
-For the v2 Retweets lookup endpoint, there is no pagination token being passed, by default we give out 100 users and that's the max that is returned.
+For both v1.1 and v2 GET endpoints the max number of users that will be returned by the Retweets lookup endpoint is 100 users per page.
+For the v2 Retweets lookup endpoint, you can use pagination tokens to page through large results.

 - Standard v1.1 endpoints: